Arijeet10/Property-Management-App/README.md

 How to run the APP:

+Note: Node.js should be installed to run the app

   -Download the zip file

   -Unzip the file and open in a code editor

+  -go to the backend directory

+    cd backend

+  -install the required dependencies

+    npm install

-  -install the required dependencies(note:node.js should be installed in the pc)
+  -after installing the required denpendencies run the server

+    npm start

+  -return back to the project folder

+    cd..

+  -install the frontend dependencies

     npm install

   -after installing the dependencies run the app